Jennifer Lawrence Slips Into Daring Sequined Gown At London Premiere Of ‘Red Sparrow’

 Jennifer Lawrence slipped into a daring gold gown for the London premiere of Red Sparrow.
 The actress modeled the glittery design on the red carpet Monday evening for the debut of her latest film in which she’s a spy recruited by a Russian agency sent to seduce a rookie CIA agent who has sensitive information on Russian intelligence.

 The 27-year-old star wore a sparkling backless gown with a plunging neckline.
-In Style reports that the dress was a Dior design with hand-painted organza and pale gold sequins; it also had multi-colored pleated panels and was cinched in the middle.
+In Style reported that the dress was a Dior design with hand-painted organza and pale gold sequins.
+It also had multi-colored pleated panels and was cinched in the middle.
 The gown originated from the Spring 2018 Haute Couture collection.

 Lawrence wore her blonde hair down in thick curls and accessorized the look with diamond drop earrings and a large ruby cocktail ring on her left hand.
 The photos from Jennifer’s red carpet appearance at the Vue Cinema West End in London are posted below.